Hackerthonweb3/Raindrop/README.md

 -   Unlock：Subscription framework, using NFT as a proof of subscription to unlock exclusive creator streams.
 -   Polygon：To deploy SBTs to the blockchain for low gas prices to prove that a user has met a person because of low transaction cost and privacy by using ZK.
--   Polygon：For creators to deploy membership NFT because of scalability.
+-   Optimism：For creators to deploy membership NFT because of scalability.
--   To make Raindrop a multi-chain application and the subgraph may really help us to do that for good UI/UX experience for not only users but also developers in our team.
+-   The Graph:To make Raindrop a multi-chain application and the subgraph may really help us to do that for good UI/UX experience for not only users but also developers in our team.
 -   EPNS(if possible)：It is used as a notification function for creator content’s update for fans.